valignatev/ddd-dynamic/README.md

 [Kanban in Python exercises](https://bitbucket.org/sixty-north/d5-workshop-exercises-student-material) - Same board devided on exercises for students of some workshop by Sixty-North.

 [Rewind](https://github.com/JensRantil/rewind) - Rewind is a (CQRS) event store server written in Python.
 Not that it written with DDD approach but still related.

+[The Clean Architecture example application (python)](https://github.com/Enforcer/clean-architecture) - Repository with example modular application written in Python.
+The code is used in Implementing the Clean Architeure book.

 [The Clean Architecture with Python](https://www.reddit.com/r/Python/comments/41llbh/the_clean_architecture_with_python/) - Reddit discussion about the topic and [this](https://gist.github.com/justanr/1f38e09caad47bd0d927) gist with proposed architecture and some comments on it.